The Brevo CLI handles app creation, credential management, and local testing. This quickstart walks through the fastest path to a working OAuth flow.

 variable instead of running brevo login.

-The guided setup asks for an app name, distribution type, OAuth callback URL, and whether to scaffold starter code.
+The guided setup prompts for an app name, distribution type, OAuth callback URL, and whether to scaffold starter code.
 Use http://localhost:3009/auth/callback as your callback URL for local development.

 Your client_id and client_secret are written to src/oauth/.env.local